Crash of a Lockheed 18-40-11 LodeStar in Townsville

 Circumstances:

-En route, while flying along the northeast Australian coast, the crew encountered unknown technical problems and the captain attempted to ditch the aircraft off Palm Island.
-The twin engine aircraft contacted the water and sunk quickly, causing seven crew members to be killed.
+While flying along the northeast Australian coast, the crew encountered unknown technical problems and the captain attempted to ditch the aircraft off Palm Island.
+The twin engine airplane impacted the water surface and sank rapidly, causing seven crew members to be killed.
+An eight occupant was rescued.

 Probable cause: